Oct 17, 2024 · 6 min read

 Baker achieved this massive breakthrough in a paper published in 2003 with an entirely new protein, unlike anything existing in nature, called Top7.
 This feat skyrocketed the field of protein design, making the dream of newly created proteins as chemical tools a reality.

-“David Baker’s work has almost single-handedly driven the field of protein design,” says biochemist David Agard, the head of the lab at the University of California San Francisco (UCSF), where Baker completed his postdoctoral research.
+“David Baker’s work has almost single-handedly driven the field of protein design,” says biochemist David Agard, founding scientific director at the Chan Zuckerberg Imaging Institute and head of the lab at the University of California San Francisco (UCSF) where Baker completed his postdoctoral research.

 Baker is exactly the right person to be recognized by the Nobel Prize.